Apply to join our team!

 Ideal candidates will have:

-- Enthusiasm for and commitment to Community Fruit Rescue’s mission: A collaborative and just community where everyone has access to healthy and local food, humans and wildlife coexist, and waste is minimized.
+- Enthusiasm for and commitment to CFR’s mission: A collaborative and just community where everyone has access to healthy and local food, humans and wildlife coexist, and waste is minimized.

 - Personal integrity and a respect for diversity.